coolbutuseless/zstdlite/README.md

-`zstdlite` provides access to the very fast (and highly configurable) [zstd](https://github.com/facebook/zstd) library for serialization of R objects and compression/decompression of raw byte buffers.
+`zstdlite` provides access to the very fast (and highly configurable) [zstd](https://github.com/facebook/zstd) library for serialization of R objects and compression/decompression of raw byte buffers and strings.

 [zstd](https://github.com/facebook/zstd) code provided with this package is v1.5.5, and is included under its BSD license (compatible with the